GeordanKrahn/GitPractice/README.md

         - `git diff --staged`
     - To exit the diff tool before or when you reach the `(END)` statement you can press `q`.
     - To display a full page of changes at once, press `z`.
+- `git diff <old commit SHA-1>..<new commit SHA-1>` - displays changes between 2 specified commits
+    - can use HEAD as argument, will use the SHA-1 for where the HEAD points to.
 - `git rm <filename>` - removes a file from the project
     - NOTE: git will automatically stage the changes when this command is used to delete files.
     - to remove an entire folder and its contents: